 Modernize your classic SharePoint sites

 All of this is great, but you might ask yourself, I have lots of classic (team) sites...how do I bring them into the modern SharePoint world?
+The answer is in-place modernization: you can fully transform (or "modernize") a classic site into a modern Office 365 group-connected site by following the guidance in this section.
+Modernizing your sites involves one or more of the below steps:

 You can decide which steps to run and the order in which to run them.
 Although there's no one-size-fits-all process to modernize your site, the following is the recommended approach.